The Ontario Condo Board Guide to Success

 There are four essential positions within a Condo Board: President, Vice President, Treasurer, and Secretary.

-These positions are commonly delegated at the first Boarding Meeting after your Community's Annual General Meeting (AGM).
+These positions are commonly delegated at the first Board Meeting after your Community's Annual General Meeting (AGM).
 Each volunteer has a clear understanding of their responsibilities and what functions they oversee to allow for smooth sailing throughout their term!

 We've prepared an outline of what each role entails, the core responsibilities, and ways to be successful in the position:

 They are responsible for coordinating and assigning tasks, ensuring the team has the necessary resources to perform effectively.
-In instances of a tied vote, the President must be prepared to make the final decision.

 As the leader of the Board of Directors and the community, the President must also possess strong listening skills to effectively address the concerns of Board Members and Owners.